Slender body theories for rotating filaments: Conclusion

 Using matched asymptotics on the RPY kernels, we found a $2 \times 2$ mobility relationship, which we then compared to SBT for a three-dimensional tubular fiber.
 For translation-translation and rotation-rotation, we found that the two mobilities take the same form, but with an $\mathcal{O}(1)$ difference in the constants.
 The discrepancy in the constants can be removed via a judicious choice of regularized singularity radius, which is different for each component of the mobility; $\eps \approx 1.06 \rc$ gives a perfect match in the rot-rot mobilities, while $\eps \approx 1.12 \rc$ matches the trans-trans mobilities.
 We used the correspondence between RPY asymptotics and SBT to posit the relationship\ \eqref{eq:kRT2} for the off-diagonal rotation-translation components in SBT.
 The relationship has a single unknown coefficient $k\approx 2.85$, which we obtained in Section\ \ref{sec:BI} from boundary integral calculations.
 The value of $k$ we found corresponds to a regularized singularity radius $\eps \approx 1.86 \rc$.

-Using the RPY kernels simplified a number of potential issues that have plagued the development of SBT.
-First, we were able to easily derive mobility formulas near the fiber endpoints by modifying the domain of integration in the inner expansion (see Appendix\ \ref{sec:EPs}).
-The resulting endpoint mobilities given in Appendix\ \ref{sec:EPs} are \emph{different} from classical SBT, where the fiber radius function \emph{must} decay ellipsoidally at the endpoints, with the mobility transitioning to a constant near the fiber boundaries.
-In other words, the RPY approach gives a physical regularization of the local drag coefficients near the fiber endpoints, which is in contrast to other \emph{ad hoc} approaches \cite[Sec.~2.1]{maxian2021integral}.
-Furthermore, the RPY mobility immediately generalizes to multiple filaments, since the flow induced on filament $j$ can also be computed by an integral of the RPY kernel over filament $i$.
-In SBT, while the pointwise velocity induced by singularities might be constant on a cross section of fiber $i$, the same might not be true on a nearby fiber $j$, which leads to an ambiguity in how the induced flow on the centerline of fiber $j$ is assigned.
+Using the RPY kernels simplified a number of potential issues that \rone{arise for more rigorous models of the three-dimensional fiber geometry}.
+First, we were able to easily derive mobility formulas near the fiber endpoints simply by modifying the domain of integration in the inner expansion (see Appendix\ \ref{sec:EPs}). \rone{This is in contrast to the more rigorous three-dimensional case, where a nonsingular endpoint flow is obtained by assuming an ellipsoidally-decaying radius function and distributing the centerline singularities only between the generalized foci of the body \cite{johnson}.} Furthermore, the RPY mobility immediately generalizes to multiple filaments, since the flow induced on filament $j$ can also be computed by an integral of the RPY kernel over filament $i$.
+In SBT, while the pointwise velocity induced by singularities might be constant on a cross section of fiber $i$, the same might not be true on a nearby fiber $j$, which leads to an ambiguity in how the induced flow on the centerline of fiber $j$ is assigned. \rone{This is especially relevant when fibers are in near contact, and shows why only three-dimensional boundary integral approaches are precise when fibers are $\mathcal{O}(\epsc)$ apart; such calculations are however very complex and expensive for suspensions of many fibers \cite{yan2022toward}.}

 Our boundary integral calculations in Section\ \ref{sec:BI} can be viewed as both a check on the accuracy of the rotation-translation coupling terms in our RPY theory, and also as a semi-empirical SBT for translation-rotation coupling.
 Indeed, these calculations are an attempt to find an SBT by reversing the process Koens and Lauga \cite{koens2018boundary} used to show that translational SBT can be derived from the BI equation.
 While we showed that this approach is unworkable analytically for the rotation-translation coupling problem, numerical calculation allowed us to extract the relationship